osg-htc/osg-htc.github.io/_events/throughput-computing-2024.md

 ---
 short_title: Save the Dates for Throughput Computing 2024
-title: Save the Dates for Throughput Computing 2024 - a joint HTCondor, CHTC & OSG event
+title: Save the Dates for Throughput Computing 2024

 layout: events
 published: true